2018 WNBA draft: Lottery chances

+The lottery selection to determine the order of the top four picks in the 2018 draft occurred on November 13, 2017.
 The lottery odds were based on combined records from the 2016 and 2017 WNBA seasons.
 The San Antonio Stars, with the worst two-year record, were guaranteed no worse than the third pick.
-With the Stars relocating to Las Vegas, Las Vegas retains the best odds.
+With the Stars relocating to Las Vegas, Las Vegas retained these best odds.
+All odds out of 1,000 based on percentages (the 11–12–13–14 combination was ignored).

+Note: Team selected for the No. 1 pick noted in bold text.

-This is the fifth time that the lottery was won by the team that had the highest odds and second consecutive #1 Pick for Vegas - with the other being used on Kelsey Plum last year when the team was still in San Antonio.
+This is the fifth time that the lottery was won by the team that had the highest odds and second consecutive number 1 pick for Las Vegas.

+Notable prospects

+On November 7, 2017, the WNBA announced the following notable prospects for the 2018 draft: